2016 Budapest bombing

-The 2016 Budapest bombing occurred on 24 September when a young man detonated a nail bomb to kill two patrolling police officers.
+The 2016 Budapest bombing occurred on 24 September when a young man detonated a nail bomb in an attempt to kill two patrolling police officers.
 A policeman and a policewoman (the latter, coincidentally, the poster face of the Hungarian police's recruiting campaign) suffered injuries but survived the attack.
-After the incident the police chief in charge announced a full-scale investigation and promised to give 10 million HUF to the ones who reported the perpetrator.
-According to Zsolt Molnár, the chairman of the National Security Commission of the Hungarian Parliament, the attack unlikely had anything to do with other terror-related incidents in Europe in 2016.
+After the incident the police chief in charge announced a full-scale investigation and promised to give 10 million HUF to whoever reported the perpetrator.
+According to Zsolt Molnár, the chairman of the National Security Commission of the Hungarian Parliament, it is unlikely that the attack had anything to do with other terror-related incidents in Europe in 2016.

 Perpetrator

-The alleged perpetrator, László Gergely P., was caught on 19 October 2016 by the Counter Terrorism Centre in Keszthely.
-The 23-year-old man is a Hungarian citizen without any kind of criminal antecedents; his father was earlier the mayor of Karmacs, a small village in Zala county.
+The perpetrator, László Gergely P., was caught on 19 October 2016 by the Counter Terrorism Centre in Keszthely.
+The 23-year-old man is a Hungarian citizen without any criminal history; his father was previously the mayor of Karmacs, a small village in Zala county.
 According to prosecutors, he planned to blackmail the Hungarian Ministry of Interior for €1 million.